 include activities such as begging, advertising, promotion of or sale of goods, political rallying, religious spruiking, artists displays and face or body painting and are therefore not allowed.

 Council manages busking that occurs in public spaces with

-If you are a performer and would like to busk in a public space or a Community group wishing to hold a stall, you must apply for approval and abide by the
+If you are a performer or a Community group wishing to hold a stall in the designated Council spaces, you must abide by the Terms and Conditions.

 Yes.
 Council issues a confirmation of registration for busking, allowing to perform only in designated sites after booking via an online booking portal.

 Register yourself in our online booking portal and create bookings.
 Buskers and Community Groups will need to read the Terms and Conditions prior to completing their booking.

 A copy of your current Certificate of Currency for Public Liability insurance will need to be uploaded in each booking.
 Once completed, you will be able to add the dates and times in the locations you are wishing to book.

 If you are under the age of 18 and wishing to busk you must have parental/legal guardian consent.
 A busker must also be over the age of 12.